samunruh86/bluehaven/admin/email_templates/email_overview.md

 ### **G. Second Follow-Up**
 **Subject:** Following Up on Our Potential Partnership
-Hi [FIRST_NAME],
+Hi [C_FNAME],

-Just following up on my previous message about working together to expand [BRAND_NAME]’s marketplace reach.
+Just following up on my previous message about working together to expand [C_BRAND]’s marketplace reach.
 We regularly reinvest part of our revenue into advertising to further boost brand visibility and growth.

 Would you be open to a quick call to discuss next steps?